-A no-bake cheesecake with raspberry puree and ruby chocolate.
-The raspberry flavour dominates the cheesecake and you don’t have to add gelatin – the ruby chocolate naturally makes the cheesecake batter thicker.
-Ruby chocolate has been an ingredient in chocolate desserts around the world for two years.
-It’s loved for its taste and beautiful pastel pink colour that comes from the ruby cocoa beans.
-In desserts, it is often combined with raspberries (as well as with other fruit), because the flavours complement each other well.
-Below, I give you a recipe to incorporate this chocolate into: no-bake cheesecake.
-The cheesecake is delicious and tastes very fruity!
+A no-bake cheesecake with raspberry purée and ruby chocolate.
+The raspberry flavour dominates, and there’s no need to add gelatine – the ruby chocolate naturally thickens the batter.
+Ruby chocolate has been used in chocolate desserts worldwide in recent years.
+It’s loved for its unique taste and beautiful pastel pink colour, derived from ruby cocoa beans.
+In desserts, it’s often paired with raspberries (as well as other fruits), as the flavours complement each other perfectly.
+Below is a recipe showing how to incorporate this chocolate into a no-bake cheesecake.
+The result is delicious and wonderfully fruity!

 Note:

-White chocolate can be used instead of ruby chocolate, but of course that will change the colour and taste of the cheesecake.
-You should also sweeten the cheesecake depending on the chocolate you use – ruby chocolate has a slightly acidic fruity aftertaste.
+White chocolate can be used instead of ruby chocolate, but of course this will change the colour and flavour of the cheesecake.
+You may also need to adjust the sweetness, depending on the chocolate you use — ruby chocolate has a slightly tart, fruity aftertaste.

 Ingredients for the base: